Instawork/zustand-rhf-sync/README.md

 This allows form updates to immediately reflect in your store and allows the components that subscribe to your store to update based on form updates.

+Convenient if you want to use your store functions or selectors with form data.

 ## Install

 ```bash